philproctor/theviking.tech/content/devops/nix-scripting/index.md

 ## Introducing Nix

+So what is Nix exactly?
+Just another package manager?
+It's a bit more than that, but to fully understand, consider how these problems are solved elsewhere.
 We are likely all familiar at this point with the package management systems that come with various languages.

 - Nuget for C#
 - NPM for node.js